kohoutech/Kohoutech.Asm32/README.md

-# Kohoutech.Asm32
+# Kohoutech.Intel32
-library for working with the ia32 instruction set
+library for working with the Intel 32-bit instruction set

-<a href="https://kohoutech.github.io/Kohoutech.Asm32">project documentation</a><br/>
+<a href="https://kohoutech.github.io/Kohoutech.Intel32/">project documentation</a><br/>

-this library is available as a <a href="https://www.nuget.org/packages/Kohoutech.Asm32/">NuGet package</a><br/>
+this library is available as a <a href="https://www.nuget.org/packages/Kohoutech.Intel32/">NuGet package</a><br/>